|Type of record:||Monument|

 |Name:||Bunker's Hill Bronze Age Bowl Barrow|

 This is the site of a Bronze Age bowl barrow, which is situated on a natural knoll on top of a northeast to southwest ridge on the edge of the Fen.
-The barrow is visible as an earthen mound, standing to a height of around 2.4m and covering a circular area around 25m in diameter.
+This monument is located in close proximity to numerous other barrows, forming a dispersed cemetery group (NHER 61484) in this area.
+The barrow survives as an earthen mound, standing to a height of around 2.4m and covering a circular area around 25m in diameter, surrounded by a broad ditch and bank.

 Images - none